 The benefits are clear:

-These aren’t abstract gains.
-They reflect what companies in oil and gas are already achieving with low-code for energy.
+These aren't abstract gains.
+They reflect what companies in oil and gas are already achieving with comprehensive oilfield production data automation.

-Let’s say Claire is a reservoir engineer overseeing six wells.
-Her dashboard in Kissflow flags Well D with a color-coded alert.
+Let's say Claire is a reservoir engineer overseeing six wells.
+Her well performance tracking system dashboard flags Well D with a color-coded alert.
 GOR has been steadily increasing.

 She clicks the alert.
 The system opens a diagnostic log, shows comparisons with historical behavior, and suggests a maintenance check.